fangfangirl/CV_HW3/README.md

 ## Usage

+### Data Analysis

+1. Open and run `cv-hw3-data_analysis.ipynb` to check the dataset.
+2. This notebook visualizes training images and masks.
+3. It also provides basic information about the dataset, such as image and mask structure.
+4. This step is optional and is mainly used for understanding the dataset.

 ### Training

-1. Open and run `cv-hw2-training.ipynb` to train the object detection model.
+1. Open and run `cv-hw3-training-pipeline_exp3.ipynb` to train the instance segmentation model.
-2. This notebook trains a Deformable DETR-based model with a ResNet-50 backbone on the training dataset.
+2. This notebook trains a Mask R-CNN model with a ResNet-50 FPN backbone on the training dataset.
-3. During training, the model is evaluated on the validation dataset using COCO-format metrics.
+3. During training, the model is evaluated on the validation dataset.
-4. The best checkpoint is saved based on validation performance (e.g., `best_model_by_map.pth`).
+4. The best checkpoint is saved based on validation performance.
+5. The saved checkpoint is stored at `hw3/checkpoints/best_ap50_maskrcnn.pth`.

+> Note: The training notebook may use `wandb` for logging.
+> If `wandb` asks for login, you can log in with your own account or disable it by adding:
+>
+> ```python
+> import os
+> os.environ["WANDB_MODE"] = "disabled"
+> ```
+>
+> You can also comment out `wandb.login()` if it appears in the notebook.

 ### Inference

-- Open and run `cv-hw2-inference.ipynb` to generate predictions on the test dataset.
+1. Open and run `cv-hw3-inference-pipeline.ipynb` to generate predictions on the test dataset.
-- If you want to skip training, you can directly use the pretrained best model checkpoint.
+2. The notebook loads the trained Mask R-CNN checkpoint.
-- Ensure the checkpoint file is placed in the directory specified in the notebook.
+3. Ensure the checkpoint file is placed in the directory specified in the notebook.
-- Make sure the dataset path and checkpoint path are correctly updated before execution.
+4. Make sure the dataset path and checkpoint path are correctly updated before execution.
+5. The generated prediction file is saved as `hw3/test-results.json`.

 > Note: The trained checkpoint is required for inference.
 ## Performance Snapshot

 The generated prediction file is stored in the cloud.
 You can download [`pred.json`](https://drive.google.com/file/d/1tNGEpXK-iZYgnHvPwtPL3892h5V3rmDD/view?usp=sharing) if needed.